MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-common-query-tasks.md

 You can easily shape and combine data with Power Query Editor.
 This section includes a few examples of how you can shape data.
 For a more complete demonstration of shaping and combining data, see [Shape and combine Data with Power BI Desktop](../connect-data/desktop-shape-and-combine-data.md).

-This section and proceeding sections use the example[Excel workbook](https://download.microsoft.com/download/5/7/0/5701F78F-C3C2-450C-BCCE-AAB60C31051D/PBI_Edu_ELSi_Enrollment_v2.xlsx) mentioned previously, which you can download and save locally.
+This section and the following sections use the example[Excel workbook](https://download.microsoft.com/download/5/7/0/5701F78F-C3C2-450C-BCCE-AAB60C31051D/PBI_Edu_ELSi_Enrollment_v2.xlsx) mentioned previously, which you can download and save locally.
 Load the data in Power Query Editor by using the **Transform data** button in the **Home** tab.
 After you load the data, select Table 1 from the available queries in the **Queries** pane, as shown here:

 :::image type="content" source="media/desktop-common-query-tasks/common-query-tasks-query-pane-loaded.png" alt-text="Screenshot of the Power Query Editor with Table 1 highlighted in the queries pane." lightbox="media/desktop-common-query-tasks/common-query-tasks-query-pane-loaded.png" :::

 When you shape data, you transform a data source into the form and format that meets your needs.

 In Power Query Editor, you can find many commands in the ribbon, and in context menus.
 For example, when you right-click a column, the context menu lets you remove the column.
-You can also select a column and then choose the **Remove Columns** button from the **Home** tab in the ribbon.
+Or select a column and then choose the **Remove Columns** button from the **Home** tab in the ribbon.

 :::image type="content" source="media/desktop-common-query-tasks/common-query-tasks-remove-columns.png" alt-text="Screenshot of the Power Query Editor with the options to remove columns highlighted." lightbox="media/desktop-common-query-tasks/common-query-tasks-remove-columns.png":::

 You can shape the data in many other ways in this query.
 You can remove any number of rows from the top or bottom.
-Or you can add columns, split columns, replace values, and do other shaping tasks.
+Or add columns, split columns, replace values, and do other shaping tasks.
 With these features, you can direct Power Query Editor to get the data how you want it.

 ## Group rows